kubernetes-retired/multi-tenancy/incubator/virtualcluster/README.md

 The syncer updates the synced object's status in each tenant control plane, acting like a regular resource controller.
 This abstraction model means the following assumptions:
 - The synced object spec _SHOULD_ not be altered by any arbitrary controller in the super cluster.
 - Tenant master owns the lifecycle management for the synced object.
-The synced objects should not be managed by any controllers (e.g., StatefulSet) in the super cluster.
+The synced objects _SHOULD NOT_ be managed by any controllers (e.g., StatefulSet) in the super cluster.

 If any of the above assumptions is violated, VirtualCluster may not work as expected.
 Note that this